A 2006 study, published in the Journal of the American Medical Association, found that

 “Consumption of tea is associated with reduced progression of atherosclerosis and lower cardiovascular mortality, However, the substance(s) mediating the favorable cardiovascular effects of tea in vivo have not yet been identified.”

-Note: the article gives links to numerous other studies claiming a wide range of medical benefits for tea drinking.
+Note: the article above gives links to numerous other studies claiming a wide range of medical benefits for tea drinking.